JRLane-CS/Python-Arcade-Sudoku-Solver/README.md

 While the application is functional, in the future I'd like to expand its capabilities.
 This will include:

-* Allowing the game to load a puzzle (both an incomplete puzzle and with its solution)
+* Allowing the game to load a puzzle
-* Allowing the game to save a puzzle (again, both an incomplete puzzle and with its solution)
+* Allowing the game to save a puzzle
-* Making it possible for the user to play a Sudoku game and have it automatically check to see if a filled-in puzzle is solved, not just automatically solve the puzzle for the user (logic is written, but commented out, so this one may come next)
-* Permitting the user to 'reset' the puzzle to its beginning when playing to solve
 * Creating multiple difficulty levels for a user to play
+* Creating an option for the application to help a user complete a puzzle by making a buzzing noise if he or she tries to insert an incorrect number into a location
-* Creating the ability for the user to get hints as he or she plays it
+* Creating the ability for the user to get hints as he or she plays it by displaying small potential matches when the right mouse button is clicked in a location
-* Timing the user and setting up a 'High Scores' table based on difficulty and time to solution (Any hints given would invalidate the user appearing on the table)
+* Timing the user and setting up a 'High Scores' table based on difficulty and time to solution